† LA CARMINA †

 - As a professional blogger, TV / video host and journalist, I'm flown worldwide for international press trips and shoots.
 View my travel guides and resume.

 My professional filmmakers and I shoot a travel video series internationally, which I host, arrange and script.
-Episode locations include Bratislava (above photo), Berlin, Leipzig, Prague, Miami, Montreal, Maldives, Dubai, Hong Kong and Maui.
-These blogs, videos, slideshows and articles are published on Huffington Post and Business Insider.
+Episode locations include Bratislava, Berlin, Leipzig, Cape Town, Miami, Montreal, Maldives, Dubai, Hong Kong and Maui.
+These blogs, videos, slideshows and articles are published on Huffington Post and Business Insider - our videos reach 500,00+ views.

 Sample travel episode: Maldives video, featuring a 5-star resort.